ganrad/aks-aspnet-sqldb-rest/README.md

 3. Provision an AKS cluster.

-    There are two options here for deploying the AKS cluster.
+    **NOTE:** Follow the steps in one of the options below (a. or b.) for deploying the AKS cluster.
 If you plan to work on the labs in the [extensions](./extensions) sub-directory, then follow the steps in option (b) below.
+Otherwise, follow the steps in option (a).

     a.
 Use the latest supported Kubernetes version to deploy the AKS cluster.
 At the time of this writing, version `1.11.5` was the latest AKS version.